 We analyzed the residuals of the fitting of the balsam fir model in order to check its quality.
 The residuals follow a Normal distribution centred on 0 (Fig. 4A).
 There is no obvious pattern for the residuals across latitude in the range of our study (Fig. 4B).

 In order to test the accuracy of both insect and tree models, we compared predicted budburst and emergence date with available data for budburst and emergence dates for two years (2013, 2014) in two sites in Quebec (Pureswaran, Neau, et al., 2019).
-Measured budburst occurred between day 136 (May 16th) and day 168 (June 17th), in 2013, and between day 149 (May 29th) and day 166 (June 15th), in 2014.
-The model predicts a median budburst on day 147 (May 27th) in 2013, and day 148 (May 28th) in 2014.
-For the insect, the emergence peak occurred on day 129 (May 9th) in 2013, and on day 143 (May 23th) in 2014.
-The model predicts a median emergence on day 140 (May 20th) in 2013, and day 141 (May 21th) in 2014.
+Measured budburst occurred between May 16th and June 17th, in 2013, and between May 29th and June 15th, in 2014.
+The model predicts a median budburst on May 27th in 2013, and May 28th in 2014.
+For the insect, the emergence peak occurred on May 9th in 2013, and on May 23th in 2014.
+The model predicts a median emergence on May 20th in 2013, and May 21th in 2014.
 Hence, the accuracy of both models is satisfactory.

 Our analysis shows that the budworm model is sensitive to most parameters (Fig. 4C).
 The only exception is xm (the maximal temperature) since very high temperatures are rare during late winter and spring, and to a certain extent β1.
 Increasing parameters β2, β4, and xb (minimal temperature) delays emergence, while increasing β3 strongly advances phenology.
 The tree model is most sensitive to parameters t0 (when the tree starts accumulating heat) and b (which drives the speed of accumulation).
 An increase in t0 postpones phenology, while an increase in b advances it (Fig. 4D).